 Sleep Health is relatively new just as Lifestyle Medicine.
 Sleep, which is a natural body activity, should never be taken for granted because insufficient sleep could lead to sleep disorders and impact chronic diseases.

 If you are having problems with your sleep, feel free to schedule a consultation.
 I will help and work with you to make changes at whatever pace you are comfortable with.
 There is a health program that might suit your needs.
-Or if you want to hear from me talk about Lifestyle Medicine, feel free to contact me using the contact form below.
+If you want to hear from me discuss more about Lifestyle Medicine, feel free to listen to my podcast.
+If you want to be updated with news and features from this website, subscribe to my newsletter or reach out using the contact forms below.

 World Sleep Society. n.d.
 “World Sleep Day.”
 World Sleep Day.
 World Sleep Society.
 Accessed March 29, 2021. https://worldsleepday.org/.